Dublin Zoo: 21st century

-Dublin Zoo holds the European studbook for Moluccan cockatoos.
-A studbook is a record of all the individuals of a particular species that are held in zoos in a region.
-It contains information such as the sex of the animal, how old it is and who its parents were.
-This information is then used to decide which birds should be paired with which to get the best genetic mix.
-This ensures that the captive population stays as genetically healthy as possible.
-Moluccan cockatoos are handsome birds, white-with-a-hint-of-pink feathers and a pink colour on the crest.
-This cockatoo is on the endangered species list.

 Animals and exhibits

 As the result of protests against the standard of animal housing and welfare, led by former keeper Brendan Price, a "Plan for the Future of Dublin Zoo" was prepared by the Zoological Society of Ireland and the Office of Public Works.
 In 1994 it was presented to Minister of Finance Bertie Ahern.
 The government granted the zoo IR£15 million (€28 million, adjusted to 2017 inflation levels) for improvements.
 Themed areas were decided on and the first, World of Primates, opened to the public in 1996.
 The latest, African Plains, opened in 2001.

-African Plains
+African Plains and Related Exhibits

 African Plains is an Africa-themed area that covers 13 hectares and was opened in 2001.
-The main exhibit in African Plains is the "African Savanna", which houses ostriches, scimitar-horned oryx, southern white rhinoceros, Rothschild's giraffes and Grant's zebras, all of which share a large, outdoor paddock.
+The main exhibit in African Plains is the "African Savanna", which houses scimitar-horned oryx, southern white rhinoceros, Rothschild's giraffes and Grant's zebras, all of which, apart from the rhinos, who have a separate enclosure, share a large, outdoor paddock.
 Gorilla Rainforest, an exhibit opened in 2012, houses a troop of western lowland gorillas: a silverback male named Bangui, two adult females named Kafi and Vana, and two young females named Asali and Kambiri, both of which were born in 2011 and 2019 respectively.

-Other animals displayed in the African Plains area include chimpanzees, African wild dogs, hippopotamus, sooty mangabeys, African spurred tortoises, Abyssinian ground hornbills, red river hogs, okapis and eastern bongo.
-The area also features an Africa-themed restaurant (named the Nakuru restaurant) and gift shop.
+Other animals displayed nearby, are western chimpanzees, hippopotamus, white-naped mangabeys, African spurred tortoises, Abyssinian ground hornbills, red river hogs, okapis, eastern bongo and a Northeast African cheetah, with the last seven species residing in an exhibit called African Forests.
+The area also features an Africa-themed restaurant (named the Nakuru Restaurant) and a gift shop.
 The zoo's last African lion died in 2012, so the zoo later received three Asiatic lions.
 A baby scimitar-horned oryx was born in December 2016.